Nikolas351/aws_labs/README.md

 These labs are designed to mimic real-world IAM operations by working directly in Entra ID and progressively implementing more advanced skills and concepts.

-Each lab builds upon the same foundational knowledge and reflects how identity management is handled in real enterprise environments.
+Each lab builds upon the previous topics and skills covered, reflecting how identity management is handled in real enterprise environments.
+#Skills Gained in Labs